rgdaddio/riscv_stuff/README.md

 Connecting to HiFive:  `sudo screen /dev/ttyUSB1 115200`

-The example flashem_riscv_hifive.s will run on the HiFive 1 Try It!!
+The example flashem_riscv_hifive.s will run on the HiFive 1 follow the instructions in the file.Try It!!